zyf0619sjtu/DreamLIP/README.md

 ## 📰 News

 [//]: # (- [2024/11/15] Long captions &#40;LLAVA1.5, InstructBLIP and shareGPT4V&#41; of Laion50M and Coyo20M that are used in [NeurIPS'24 LotLIP]&#40;https://github.com/wuw2019/LoTLIP&#41; are released in google drive~)
+- [2024/11/26] Long captions (LLAVA1.5, InstructBLIP and shareGPT4V) of COYO24M/LAION49M are released in huggingface~
 - [2024/08/26] Long captions (LLAVA1.5, InstructBLIP and shareGPT4V) of CC3M/CC12M/YFCC15M are released in huggingface~
 - [2024/07/16] Upload the pretrained weight of VIT-B/16 pretrained in CC3M, CC12M, YFCC15M, and merged-30M (long captions of ShareGPT4V)!
 - [2024/07/08] DreamLIP is accepted by ECCV 2024!